 The Crater Health District has a number of programs and services designed to protect the health and well being of families within the district.
 Our goal is to help protect your family's health.

-Vital Records services are provided each day 8:15 -11:45 a.m. and 1:00—4:45 p.m. at each health department location.
+Vital Records services are provided each day 8:30-11:45 a.m. and 1:00-4:30 p.m. at each health department location, except on the first Friday of each month when no vital records services will be provided.
 Provides information and forms to utilize in securing birth certificates and establishments of paternity.
 Certified copies of death certificates for deaths occurring in the city/county are provided at a cost of $12 per copy.
 Birth certificates can be obtained through the Office of Vital Records in Richmond.
 There is a $12 charge per copy.

 Applications for voter registration are available at all health department locations.
 Assistance in completing the form is provided, if requested.
 Completed forms are given to the County Registrar on a regular basis.